Continued from: Coty

 In 1941, Coty U.S. opened the Maison Coty in the Rockefeller Center at 451 Madison Avenue, New York.
 Fitted out by the interior designer Dorothy Draper – who had done the interiors for Coty’s pavilion at the World’s Fair – it contained a perfume shop on the ground floor and salons/treatment rooms in the floor above.
 The new facility was christened with an outdoor pageant in the Rockefeller Plaza with the theme ‘Beauty Is a Joy Forever’ featuring ten of the company’s best known perfumes.

-America’s entry into the war created personnel and material shortages and new government controls.
+America’s entry into the war created personnel and material shortages and ushered in new government controls.
 In 1943, as stocks of some raw materials ran out, Coty U.S. was forced to cease production of some perfumes, such as Chypre and Le Vertige, and to stop all sales of its products to syndicated stores.
 However, things were not all bad.
-In 1943, Coty sponsored the first American Fashion Critics’ Award which the company had established in 1942, added a new powder shade, Cafe Cream and a new rouge and lipstick tone, Cassis, to its make-up line.
+In 1943, Coty sponsored the first American Fashion Critics’ Award which the company had established in 1942, added a new powder shade, Cafe Cream, and a new rouge and lipstick tone, Cassis, to its make-up line.
 The lipstick and rouge were packaged in red and white plastic containers, first introduced in 1942.

 Coty U.S. made a number contributions to the American war effort including manufacturing insect repellant camouflage creams and solid fuel tablets for cooking; items similar to those already being made by Coty in England.
 The American company also sponsored the Women’s Military Services Club at 415 Madison Avenue which operated from 1943 until the end of the war.